Full List of 2017-2018 Officially Renewed Shows For CBS, NBC, ABC, FX, Fox, Hulu, Netflix, And More

 - Once Upon A Time

-- Bachelor In Paradise
+- Bachelor in Paradise

-- black-ish
+- Black-ish

 - The Middle